Androidrwcwride2/java-language-server/README.md

 ## Logs

-The java service process will output a log file to stderr, which is visible in VSCode using View / Output, under "Java".
+The Android.X.java service process will output a log file to stderr, which is visible in VSCode using View / Output, under "Android.X.Java".

 ## Contributing